Unitary Inequivalent Representations and Quantum Physics: Abstract

 \section{Abstract}

-First we will discuss the concept of unitary inequivalentness in quantum physics.
-Then by giving some examples in the Quantum Field Theory(QFT), we will show the role of unitary inequivalent representations to understand some phenomena such as Hawking effect.
+In this paper we discuss the unitary inequivalentness in quantum physics.
+Then based on some of the current outstanding problems in theoretical physics, we will show the important role of this concept to better understand the physical theories.